Raivis80/First-Milestone-Project/TESTING.md

 For "review area" responsiveness I'm using Bootstrap Grid system.

-I'm using CSS declaration "max-width: 600px;" for "Contact form" to make it responsive.
+For the "Contact form" responsiveness I'm using CSS declaration "max-width: 600px;", so that form can shrink in size but won't grow in width over 600 pixels.

 ![responsivedesign](assets/project-files/testing/responsive-test/testing-review-and-contact-form.gif)
 #